jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 ### Eighth-step resolution

-There are a few additional preferrences when spelling eight-step resolution `Pitch` values.
+There are a few additional preferrences when spelling eighth-step resolution `Pitch` values.

 #### Fine Compatibility